RosettaCommons/demos/protocol_capture/2014/MP_PymolViewer/README.txt

 Here, we describe the steps required to run the MP_PyMOLViewer protocol.
 As an example, all steps use the PDB 1c3w:

-  (1) Required Flags:
-      To run this applicaiton, the minimum required flags are described below.
-Flags are also included in the pymol_flags file in this demo:
+  (1) Required Options: Options (flags) needed to run this application.
+A file with these flags, pymol_flags,
+      is also provided for 1c3w in this demo:

       flags                                  descriptions
      --------------------------------------------------------------------------------------------------
-      -in:file:s <pdbfile>                   Input PDB Structure: Asymmetric input structure (should have been generated as mystruct_input.pdb after running make_symmdef_file.pl)
-      -membrane_new:setup:spanfiles          Spanfile describing spanning topology of starting structure for full symmetric structure
+      -in:file:s <pdbfile>                   Input PDB Structure: PDB file for protein structure -membrane_new:setup:spanfiles          Spanfile describing spanning topology of starting structure for full symmetric structure
       -show_simulation_in_pymol 0			       Use the PyMOL viewer to visualize membrane planes for structures